zfind/masters-thesis/BoolGPSymbReg/README.md

 # BoolGPSymbReg

 This repo contains example of boolean symbolic regression problem solved using ECF framework.
-To speed up execution, genetic programs are evaluated using postfix interpreter implemented in CUDA
+To speed up execution, genetic programs are translated to postfix expression and executed using evaluator implemented in CUDA.

 Build: